othneildrew/Best-README-Template/docs/ReadMe.en.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU General Public License v3.0.
-See [LICENSE.md](LICENSE.md) for more information.
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>